Firdaush21Saiyed/Python_Project/README.md

 # Python_Project
 # Video Game Sales Python Project on Google Colab
 **This project focuses on analyzing global video game sales data using Python to understand sales trends across different regions, genres, platforms, and publishers.
-The goal is to derive meaningful insights and visualize patterns that help explain video game market performance
+The goal is to derive meaningful insights and visualize patterns that help explain video game market performance.**

 **STEP BY STEP PROJECT HOW IT WORK**